bridgecommand/bc-world/GMRT_OSM_Importer/Readme.md

 Additionally, from the OpenSeaMap project, there is a lot of data on buoys and navigation lights and markers that could be used.
+The initial stages of this have been started, but not all buoys or beacons are included, and no lights are yet included.

 Ideally the script could also identify marina features from OSM data, and generate a representation